onzfonz/comp227/src/content/8/en/part8c.md

 ```

 The code is nothing special.
-The only thing is that we can't use a type guard here since a date in this case is only considered to be a `string`.
+The only thing is that we can't use a type predicate-based type guard here since a date in this case is only considered to be a `string`.
 Notice that even though the `parseDate` function accepts the `date` variable as `unknown` after we check the type with `isString`, then its type is set as `string`,
 which is why we can give the variable to the `isDate` function requiring a string without any problems.